NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Caster Detritus.md

 abilities_mid:
   - name: ""
   - name: "Burnt Hair"
     desc: " (olfactory) Whenever a caster detritus takes fire damage, all creatures other than caster detritus in a 10-foot emanation of the caster detritus must attempt a DC 24 Fortitude check save.
-On a failure, they become Sickened 1."
+On a failure, they become [[undefined]]."

 attacks:
   - name: ""